 The Ubosot (Pali 'Uposatha') or Bot, is one of the larger buildings in the monastery complex, and one of the most important.
 Similar to a Viharn in style, it is the Ordination Hall of the temple, used not just for ordinations, but also for many other rituals of the monastic life such as the twice monthly recitation of the Patimoka or monks' rule of conduct.
 'Bot' is also the word that Thais use for a Christian church.

 The Ubosot usually contains the principal Buddha image and many decorative features such as Murals, stained glass, and richly decorated gables, door and window panels.
-The stained glass to the left is from the aesthetically superb Wat Benchamabophit, Bangkok.
-The door-panel to the extreme left is from Wat IntaraViharn, Bangkok.
+The stained glass to the right is from the aesthetically superb Wat Benchamabophit, Bangkok.

 Scene from The Ramakien